The Story of the Little Mole Who Knew It Was None of His Business: Synopsis

-A mole who is just emerging from his hole gets pooped on his head by an unidentified animal; he is certain that it doesn't belong to him and sets out on a mission to discover to whom it does belong.
-The mole comes across a bird, a horse, a hare, a goat, a cow and a pig and they all poop to show what theirs looks like, and finally the mole receives some assistance from some flies who help him identify the pooper: Hans-Heinerich in the German original (Basil in the English translation) the butcher's dog.
+A mole who is just emerging from his hole gets pooped on his head by an unidentified animal; he sets out on a mission to find the culprit.
+The mole comes across a bird, a horse, a hare, a goat, a cow and a pig and they all poop to show what their feces looks like, and finally the mole receives some assistance from some flies who help him identify the pooper: Hans-Heinerich in the German original (who is named Basil in The Story of the Little Mole Who Knew It Was None of His Business and Henry in The Story of the Little Mole Who Went in Search of Whodunit) the butcher's dog.
 The mole exacts his revenge by pooping on the dog's head, and returns to his hole happily.

 Reception

 The book established the reputation of Erlbruch as an illustrator in the Netherlands, where it was deemed a "classic" in 2012 (and adapted for the stage).